 Apart from the company’s central research team, each department and team have its own set of product insights that can be of high value.
-Even when the research team has their pool of research, other teams probably don’t have access to them and they would be very technical anyways.
-By enabling other functions to contribute to the research process, you can potentially open up still undiscovered feedback sources.
+Even when the research team has its pool of research, other teams probably don’t have access to them and they would be very technical anyways.
+By enabling other functions to contribute to the research process, you can potentially open up still-undiscovered feedback sources.

 To connect stakeholders with research

 Good products usually have some dedicated advocates in their user base.
 Power users are generous with their feedback and may devote time to exploring new features.
 Their feedback does not only come from a user that already uses and knows the product, but you’ll get it for free.

 What happens to such valuable user feedback in most cases?

 If the feedback makes it to the Product Manager and is pushed to implementation, the designer and dev team take over and by the time the feature goes live, it’s long forgotten who the feedback came from.
 Power users may never find out that their idea caught fire.
 If they did, though, it could turn them even into more dedicated advocates.